Skip to content

 • updating containers to a newer version when a software update (for example, new version of Cognigy.AI) has been shipped

-• testing whether containerized processes still respond by implementing readiness- and liveness-probes
+• testing whether containerized processes still react by sending readiness- and liveness-probes

 Runtime & IDE

-Cognigy.AI itself is a product offering different groups of functionality:
+Cognigy.AI itself is a product offering different types of functionality:

 • IDE